-In 1985 a law was passed to make the use of technology to gain an edge in casinos outlawed so all of Taft’s devices couldn’t be used legally.
-Taft has kept on working in electronics and his gambling days may be behind him, but the sheer amount of invention that went into his various devices has to be applauded.
+In 1985 a law was passed to make the use of technology to gain the edge in a casino illegal.
+Therefore Taft could no longer use his devices.
+Taft has kept on working in electronics and his gambling days are behind him.

 5. The “Cutter Gang” who are possibly still at large

-While Taft has to be applauded for his brilliant mind, this gang of still unknown members should be appreciated for their sheer audacity.
-Making headlines in 2011, the gang’s gimmick was simple (as are most casino cons), they had cameras hidden up their sleeves and when they cut the deck in Baccarat, they would riff the cards slightly so that the camera could see which card was where.
+Making headlines in 2011, the Cutter gang’s gimmick was simple (as are most casino cons).
+They had cameras hidden up their sleeves and when they cut the deck in Baccarat, they would riff the cards slightly.
+This was so that the camera could see which card was where.

 They would then excuse themselves, give the numbers to their accomplices in the bathroom while flushing the cameras and then land massive wins.
-Obviously, the casinos caught on after a while that someone liked to cut the deck and immediately hit the bathroom in every hand of Baccarat, but the impressive thing is that the gang kept on trying the trick in a new country every time they were almost caught.
+Obviously, the casinos caught on after a while that someone liked to cut the deck and immediately hit the bathroom in every hand of Baccarat.
+However, the impressive thing about this casino story is that the gang kept on trying the trick in a new country.

 While it’s rumoured they were arrested in the Philippines, it’s also rumoured that they escaped and have been missing ever since!
 If you have some of your own casino stories to tell us, then drop us an email.